AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * Resource labels & tooltips – `start`, `end`
 * Project & Resource header – `tickValue`, `end`

+If your function returns just them, dates are displayed as [Unix timestamps](https://en.wikipedia.org/wiki/Unix_time).

 To format dates, pass the context to the {api:anychart.format#dateTime}anychart.format.dateTime(){api} method and specify the [date/time pattern](../Common_Settings/Text_Formatters#date/time_syntax) as the second parameter.
 This parameter is optional: if it is not set, dates are formatted according to the [output date/time format](#outputdatetimeformat\(\)).

 In this sample, a formatting function is used to display and format dates in the second data grid column of a Project chart: